Polypants/threejs_tutorial/README.md

 ## What we're building

-To see the finished product: `cd` to `threejs_tutorial/shaders/finish` and run `npm install` to install the dependencies.

-Once that's done, run `npm start` to start the development server.
+Run `npm run part2-finish` to check out the finished product.

 This is a very simple example of the power of shaders.
 The colour and position of each face of the object is being updated each frame based on a variables being passed into the shader code from Three.js

 ## Getting Started

-`cd` to `threejs_tutorial/shaders/start` and run `npm install` to install the dependencies.

-Once that's done, run `npm start` to start the development server.
+Run `npm run part2-start` in your terminal.

-##What we're working with
+## What we're working with

 The `main.js` in `threejs_tutorial/shaders/start` has a basic scene already set up.
 This is so we can see what the object looks like before our custom shaders are applied.